 Heather Bicknell: For sure.
 So, you talked about the assessment, that’s of course one part of Lakeside’s partnership with Microsoft.
 Lakeside has been an official Microsoft partner for WVD since the beginning.
 How has this early access shaped the partnership?
 What other offerings can customers access today?

 Ben Murphy: I would say that a large part of the collaborative work that we’ve done with Microsoft has been on the idea of diagnostics and helping people understand the source of issues that they might run into.
 So, a key part of what we’re doing as well is the steady-state comparison of 1) a starting point, so coming up with a user experience scoring mechanism which of course is an existing part of our product, using that as a baseline to then compare against what you get in Windows Virtual Desktop and 2) augmenting that with the ability to get some WVD-specific information out of their diagnostic API.
 So, the key there is being able to understand some of what you would call a “black box” which is all of the RDmi pieces that Microsoft will be managing for you.
-So, load balancing characteristics, connectivity potential issues, those kind of things will come out of the diagnostic integration that we’ve got.
+So, load balancing characteristics, connectivity potential issues, those kinds of things will come out of the diagnostic integration that we’ve got.
 And that’s something that we’ve invested a lot of effort in jointly with Microsoft both helping shape what the output of that is like and integrating it into our product.

 Heather Bicknell: I’d like to touch on Microsoft’s Azure Migrate service, which is designed to help organizations move on-premises workloads into Azure.
 Could you share how Lakeside will be involved with that service?